 The Four of Pentacles says, “This is mine.
 This territory, this relationship, this project is mine.
 Everybody else stay away.”

 The Nine of Rods is stubborn.
-Don’t even bother trying to soften the Nine of Swords.
+Don’t even bother trying to soften the Nine of Rods.
 The status quo means more than you do.

 Of course all these cards have positive aspects when balanced out with other traits.
 Nothing wrong with a little fun competition, striving for high standards, declaring boundaries, or maintaining stability.
 It just has to be counterpoised with a card that says, “I am interested in you.
 I appreciate your efforts.
 Let’s work together.
 We can share this.”
 There are many cards saying these things.